 Second, the guard passer must control the opponent’s hand to prevent him from using an underhook.

 Third, the guard passer must close the gap within his opponent to prevent him from recovering a half guard position or other kinds of guard.

 In the video below, Ryan demonstrates a body lock guard passing at B-Team Jiu-Jitsu.

-How to Pass a Butterfly Guard Using a Body Lock?
+Passing a Butterfly Guard Using a Body Lock

-Learn in the following video how to use the body lock passing technique to break the opponent’s butterfly guard.
+In the following video, learn how to use the body lock passing technique to break the opponent’s butterfly guard.

 Proper Hip Switch for a Great Body Lock Passing

 Every move we make in Brazilian Jiu-Jitsu requires us to move our hips.
 Besides, the hip switch is a fundamental movement that any practitioner should learn.

 The hip switch is used to attack and defend by seizing the opponent’s hips, rotating them, and then putting them down or submitting them.
 It can also be utilized to get out of difficult situations or when your opponent has you on your back and you cannot get up.